CENTER FOR ACADEMIC EXCELLENCE

 If you’re passing at least 15 credits per semester, you probably don’t need to take summer classes in order to graduate in a timely fashion.
 However, summer classes are a good way to catch up if you’re behind on hours or need to focus your attention on difficult courses.
 Before signing up, be aware that summer courses usually cover material at least twice as rapidly as full-semester courses, and that summertime brings its own set of distractions—work, friends, vacations, etc.

 You’ll register for summer classes at Truman through TruView, following the same steps that you follow for fall or spring courses.
 When your advisor clears you for fall registration, you’ll be cleared for summer as well.
-Summer registration dates generally precede the fall registration dates by about a week.
+For more detailed information about Summer Classes at Truman, visit summer.truman.edu.

 Registration for summer courses at community colleges and other universities generally occurs in March or April.
 You’ll also need to take the necessary steps to be admitted to another school before you can register for classes.

-Start by checking willittransfer.truman.edu, a database of all the classes students have transferred in in the past.
+Start by checking willittransfer.truman.edu, a database of all the classes students have transferred to Truman in the past.

-The Registrar’s Office can pre-approve any course you’re planning on taking, so you’ll know beforehand exactly what Truman’s equivalent is.
+The Registrar’s Office can pre-approve any course you’re planning on taking from another institution, so you’ll know beforehand exactly what Truman’s equivalent course is.
 Pre-approval can take up to four weeks, so it’s best to plan ahead.
 You must take the last 28 credits before graduation at Truman.
+To find the Pre-Approval of Transfer Credit form, use the Registrar Office’s “Find Forms Fast” page in TruView.

 The most important thing to do is to discuss the situation with your instructor and your advisor.
 Is the course salvageable?
 What would be required for you to pass?
 If it looks like you would have to ace the rest of the semester to earn a satisfactory grade, you should be realistic and assess whether you are likely able to turn the course around.
 If you determine you are failing a course, here are some options to improve the situation:

-- Dropping the Course: Students have up until the last day of classes prior to finals week to drop a course.
+1. Dropping the Course: Students have up until the last day of classes prior to finals week to drop a course.
 This allows students plenty of time to assess their progress in a course to make a sound decision about dropping a course.
 For courses that are dropped, a grade of ‘W’ will be recorded.
-A ‘W’ has no impact on your GPA.
+A ‘W’ has no impact on your GPA, but it will remain on your transcript to maintain accurate academic records.
+Click HERE for a quick guide on what a ‘W’ means on your transcript.

 You can find the deadlines for dropping classes on the Registrar’s website here.